Search by Keyword

 After finishing off 1963 performing the song during their three-week "Beatles Christmas Show," they took it to Paris during their 18-day run at the Olympia Theatre (January 16th through February 4th).
 From there, they took the song to America where it was finally being played non-stop on US radio.
 Their first appearance on The Ed Sullivan Show on February 9th included "She Loves You," as did their performance the following week (February 16th) on location in Miami, Florida.
 In the meantime, their first US live concerts at the Washington Coliseum and at Carnegie Hall included the song as well.
 They also mimed to the song on March 31st, 1964 at the Scala Theatre in London, this footage being seen in the "TV performance" segment of their movie "A Hard Day's Night," although it was not included on the accompanying soundtrack album.

-Finally, their 1964 world tour, stretching from June 4th in Denmark to November 10th in Bristol, included the song, which appears to be the last date on record that The Beatles performed it.
+Finally, their 1964 world tour, stretching from June 4th in Denmark to November 10th in Bristol, included "She Loves You," which appears to be the last date on record that The Beatles performed the song.
 John Lennon's 1971 statement about not wanting to be "dragged on stage playing 'She Loves You' when we've got asthma and tuberculosis and when we're fifty" proved true much earlier on.

 Also of interest is an eight minute color "Techniscope" newsreel that appeared in British movie theaters the week of December 22nd, 1963 entitled "The Beatles Come To Town."
 The film shows The Beatles playing "She Loves You" and "Twist And Shout" during their concert at the ABC Cinema in Lancashire on November 20th, 1963.
 This footage was then included in a 70 minute feature film released in 1965 entitled "Pop Gear" in Britain and "Go Go Mania" in America.